 The PAPI (Precision Approach Path Indicator) is a similar system as a VASI but it has less lights and is installed in a single row of either two or four light and installed on the left side of the runway.
 Larger GA airports with sealed runways usually have a PAPI as it is less costly than a full VASI installation.

 This is a single light system with lenses which projects three different lights: RED for under glide path, GREEN (on glide path) and AMBER (above glide path).

-Like the tricolor system but then pulsating red for below glide path and pulsating white for above glide path.
+Much like the tricolor system but equipped with a pulsating red light for below glide path and pulsating white for above glide path.
 Steady red is slightly below and steady white is on glide path.

 This is a system with three panels in a highly visible fluorescent color where the middle element is located a bit to the rear and lower than the outer two.
-The pilot must keep the elements in one visual line to remain on the correct glide path.
+While approaching the runway, the pilot must keep the elements in one visual line to remain on the correct glide path.

-The runway itself is also marked with lights, predominantly end identifier, edge and centerline lights.
+The runway itself is also marked with lights, predominantly with end identifier, edge, centerline and taxi lights as discussed below.

 REIL (Runway End Identifier Lights) are a pair of synchronized flashing lights positively indicating the approach end of the runway.
 They can be omni or uni-directional and are mainly used in circumstances of reduced visibility.

 Used to outline the edges of the runway.
 Edge lights are white except for instrument runways where the last 2000 feet is yellow.
 The runway thresholds are either green or red.

 These lights have three intensity settings: HIRL, MIRL and LIRL.
 Meaning: high, medium and low intensity runway lights.

 The in-runway lights consists of the Centerline Lighting, Touchdown Zone, Taxiway Lead-off and the Land and Hold Short light systems.
 The runway centerline and edge light changes color when approaching the end of the runway as an indication to pilots of how much runway is left to roll out.